speedith/speedith/README.md

 ## Using Speedith in Isabelle/HOL

-*Diabelli* (the name of the Speedith/Isabelle integration) requires some special settings for Isabelle.
+*MixR* (the name of the Speedith/Isabelle integration) requires some special settings for Isabelle.
 You can find sample settings in the Speedith distribution's '`settings`' file.